laravel/nova-docs/3.0/resources/fields.md

 Image::make('Photo'),
 ```

 By default, the `Image` field allows the user to download the linked file.
-To disable this you can use the `disableDownload` method on the field definition:
+To disable downloads, you may use the `disableDownload` method on the field definition:

 ```php
 Image::make('Photo')->disableDownload(),